stockphrase/no-silo/content/courses/workshops/mla-bibliography.md

 ---

 ## Directions
 Your assignment is to create a Works Cited page using several provided sources as if you were using them for a paper.
 What is the proper way to represent them?
-You may use the [MLA bibliography](https://no-silo.com/resources/open-handbook/chapter-11-mla/) section to figure out how to cite these sources on the Works Cited page.
+You may use the [MLA bibliography](https://no-silo.com/resources/open-handbook/chapter-11-mla/) section of the *Open Handbook* to figure out how to cite these sources on the Works Cited page.

 ---